 We live in an uncertain world and with each passing day, more and more people decide to become survivalists and preppers.
-Unfortunately the path that most of these people chose is the path of the lone wolf.
-Although many aspects of preparedness tend to focus on the individual, history showed us that a united force is stronger and it has more chances of survival than a single individual.
-Forming a survival group should be taken into consideration by all preppers and the following suggestions will help you to get started.
+Unfortunately, the path that most of these people chose is the path of the lone wolf.
+Although many aspects of preparedness tend to focus on the individual, history showed us that a united force is stronger.
+Such formation has more chances of survival than a single individual.
+Forming a survival group should be taken into consideration by all preppers.
+The following suggestions will help you to get started.

 Some may say that forming a survival group is hard and it takes a lot of work, but that is just a matter of perspective.
 I admit that may be true for some, especially for those from large communities where people will look at you “funny” just for saying you are a prepper.
 The larger the community, the harder it will be to form a trustworthy group.
 That doesn’t mean you don’t have to try and do your best to raise awareness about emergency preparedness.
 In today’s modern world social isolation is your worst enemy when it comes to forming a survival group.
 We are hooked to the digital network and we have thousands of friends, and yet…we spend most of our days alone.
 You can’t count on your digital friends when disaster strikes and you have to put your faith in real people.

 However, if you are part of a smaller community, one that is not fond of “city folks” you have better chances of getting your survival group.
 Smaller communities have a bond that was perpetuated for centuries and the members of such communities care for each other.
 Don’t get me wrong; I’m not saying that you should move out of the city, although it might be a good idea.
 I just want to let you know what your chances of forming a survival group are, based on your social environment.

 Reaching out to people